-Zoning Objective Indicative Primary Vulnerability Flood Risk Commentary Agriculture Water compatible / highly vulnerable JT not needed for water compatible.
-For farm housing the Justification Test applies in Flood Zone A/B. Enterprise and Employment Less / highly vulnerable For highly vulnerable development in Flood Zone A or B. For less vulnerable development in Flood Zone A. Community Services Facilities Less / highly vulnerable Consideration to be given to flood risks and sequential use of land to ensure highly vulnerable uses are located within areas at lowest risk of flooding.
+Zoning Objective Indicative Primary Vulnerability Flood Risk Commentary Agriculture Water compatible / highly & less vulnerable .JT cannot pass for less vulnerable use in Flood Zone A, or highly vulnerable land use in Flood Zone A/B, the avoidance principle must be used.
+Enterprise and Employment Less / highly vulnerable For highly vulnerable development in Flood Zone A or B. For less vulnerable development in Flood Zone A. Community Services Facilities Less / highly vulnerable Consideration to be given to flood risks and sequential use of land to ensure highly vulnerable uses are located within areas at lowest risk of flooding.
 Education Less / highly vulnerable Consideration to be given to flood risks and sequential use of land to ensure highly vulnerable uses such as school buildings are located within areas at lowest risk of flooding.
 Existing Residential Highly Vulnerable JT required for within Flood Zone A and B. New Residential Highly Vulnerable JT required for within Flood Zone A and B. Commercial Mixed Use Less / highly vulnerable For highly vulnerable development in Flood Zone A or B. For less vulnerable development in Flood Zone A. Open Space/Recreation and Amenity Water compatible JT not needed.
 Land use appropriate and should be retained.
 Utilities Less / highly vulnerable For highly vulnerable development in Flood Zone A or B. For less vulnerable development in Flood Zone A. Marine Related Tourism Water compatible / Highly vulnerable JT not needed for water compatible.
 For less vulnerable development the justification applies in Flood Zone A, and for highly vulnerable development in Flood Zone A/B. Town Centre Less / Highly Vulnerable For highly vulnerable development in Flood Zone A or B. For less vulnerable development in Flood Zone A. Town Centre Outer Less / Highly Vulnerable For highly vulnerable development in Flood Zone A or B. For less vulnerable development in Flood Zone A. Tourism and Leisure Less / Highly Vulnerable For highly vulnerable development in Flood Zone A or B. For less vulnerable development in Flood Zone A. Westport House and Demesne Less / Highly Vulnerable For highly vulnerable development in Flood Zone A or B. For less vulnerable development in Flood Zone A.